MarkhamShofner/masters/fundamentals/definitions.md

   - one of the cornerstones of oop because it allows the creation of hierarchical classifications
   - general superclasses can be inherited by other, more specific subclasses
   - class B extends A {}
-  - private members of A are not directly accessibly by B
+  - private members of A are not directly accessible by B
   - protected members are inherited and are directly accessible to the subclasses only +;
 Super,